 - Incomplete school assignments

-Signs of Obsessive-Compulsive Disorder Adults
+Signs of OCD in Adults

 Adults may experience symptom interference with their family and work obligations.
 They may have had their obsessions change over time or during a new episode.